rogeriomoura/dnd-grimoire/memory-bank/activeContext.md

 ## Current Work Focus

-The D&D 5e Grimoire Builder has evolved with enhanced functionality.
+The D&D 5e Grimoire Builder has been completely redesigned with a modern, user-friendly interface.
 Users can now:

 1. View a list of D&D 5e spells fetched from the D&D 5e API
-2. Search for spells by name
+2. Search for spells by name with immediate visual feedback
-3. Filter spells by level and school of magic
+3. Filter spells by level and school of magic with modern form controls
-4. Add spells to their grimoire
+4. Add spells to their grimoire with helpful toast notifications
-5. View detailed spell information in their grimoire
+5. View detailed spell information in their grimoire with enhanced spell cards
 6. Export their grimoire as a PDF
-7. Create and manage multiple grimoires
+7. Create and manage multiple grimoires from the header interface
 8. Benefit from optimized performance with smart caching
+9. Enjoy a responsive design that works on desktop, tablet, and mobile devices
+10. Experience a cohesive visual design system with consistent colors, typography, and spacing

 The current focus is on:

-- Enhancing the filtering system
-- Improving the mobile experience
-- Optimizing performance
-- Adding character class-based filtering
+- Implementing character class-based filtering
+- Further enhancing spell details presentation
+- Refining responsive behavior for different screen sizes
+- Adding additional accessibility improvements

-## Recent Changes (May 20, 2025)
+## Recent UI Improvements

+The application has undergone a complete UI modernization:

+1. **Design System Implementation**

+   - CSS custom properties for consistent theming
+   - Modern color palette with primary/neutral/semantic colors
+   - Typography system using Google Fonts (Cinzel for headings, Inter for body text)
+   - Consistent spacing, shadows, and border radius values

+2. **Component Redesign**

-- Enhanced the spell filtering system with level and school filters
+   - Modern header with gradient background and improved navigation
+   - Grid-based main content layout with responsive behavior
-- Implemented smart caching for better performance
+   - Sticky spell browser panel for better usability
-- Added proper loading states and error handling
-- Improved the SpellList component with better metadata display
+   - Enhanced spell cards with improved information hierarchy
-- Enhanced the user interface with better feedback
+   - Toast notification system for user feedback
-- Optimized data fetching and state management
-- Added comprehensive TypeScript types
+   - Loading spinners and empty states with helpful messaging

+3. **Code Architecture**
+   - Components organized in dedicated folder structure
+   - CSS cleaned up with only modern, used classes
+   - Better semantic naming conventions
+   - Improved component structure for maintainability

 ## Next Steps

-### Short-term Tasks

-1. **Further Enhance Search Functionality**
+1. Implement class-based spell filtering
+2. Enhance spell details with additional formatting

-   - Add filtering by character class
+3. Add character information to grimoires
-   - Consider adding combination filters
-   - Add sorting options for spell lists

-2. **Improve UI/UX**

-   - Enhance mobile responsiveness
-   - Add animations for state transitions
-   - Implement a dark mode theme
+4. Consider implementing dark mode
-   - Add spell favorites system

-3. **Performance Optimization**

-   - Implement virtual scrolling for large spell lists
-   - Optimize PDF generation for large grimoires
-   - Add progressive loading for spell details

-4. **Additional Features**
-   - Add spell slot tracking
-   - Implement spell preparation system
-   - Add character-specific grimoire customization
-   - Consider adding homebrew spell support

-## Technical Decisions Made

-1. **Caching Strategy**

-   - Implemented localStorage-based caching for spell data
-   - Cache is persistent across sessions
-   - No automatic cache clearing to optimize performance

-2. **Component Architecture**

-   - SpellList component handles all filtering logic
-   - Filters implemented with useMemo for performance
-   - Loading states managed at component level

-3. **Data Management**
-   - Spell data fetched with proper error handling
-   - School and level data included in initial fetch
-   - TypeScript interfaces ensure type safety
+5. Add keyboard navigation improvements for accessibility